MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/resource-dictionaries.md

 [![Download Sample](~/media/shared/download.png) Download the sample](https://docs.microsoft.com/samples/xamarin/xamarin-forms-samples/xaml-resourcedictionaries)

-_XAML resources are definitions of objects that can be shared and re-used throughout a Xamarin.Forms application._

-These resource objects are stored in a resource dictionary.
-This article describes how to create and consume a resource dictionary, and how to merge resource dictionaries.
+_XAML resources are definitions of objects that can be shared and re-used throughout a Xamarin.Forms application.
+These resource objects are stored in a resource dictionary._

-## Overview

 A [`ResourceDictionary`](xref:Xamarin.Forms.ResourceDictionary) is a repository for resources that are used by a Xamarin.Forms application.
 Typical resources that are stored in a `ResourceDictionary` include [styles](~/xamarin-forms/user-interface/styles/index.md), [control templates](~/xamarin-forms/app-fundamentals/templates/control-templates/index.md), [data templates](~/xamarin-forms/app-fundamentals/templates/data-templates/index.md), colors, and converters.

 In XAML, resources that are stored in a `ResourceDictionary` can then be retrieved and applied to elements by using the `StaticResource` markup extension.
 In C#, resources can also be defined in a `ResourceDictionary` and then retrieved and applied to elements by using a string-based indexer.
 However, there's little advantage to using a `ResourceDictionary` in C#, as shared objects can simply be stored as fields or properties, and accessed directly without having to first retrieve them from a dictionary.

-## Creating and Consuming a ResourceDictionary
+## Create and consume a ResourceDictionary

 Resources are defined in a [`ResourceDictionary`](xref:Xamarin.Forms.ResourceDictionary) that is then set to one of the following `Resources` properties: